blancard/blancard.github.io/_posts/2018-11-08-natalie-and-julian-1.markdown

 "You two are driving me nuts!
 Go play outside!"

 It was a cool fall day, so they wore their coats as they tramped through the crinkly leaves, singing together.
-Natalie was determined to find the perfect stones for a sidewalk for her fairy village, while Julian, who liked trains, was dragging the largest stick he could find, only to drop them when he found a larger one.
-Natalie didn't usually let Julian contribute to her village, but she had told him, if he found the perfect train, she would consider adding a light rail service to connect the outskirts of town to the post office.
+Natalie was determined to find the perfect stones for a sidewalk for her fairy village, while Julian, who liked trains, was dragging the largest stick he could find, which he would discard when he found a larger one.
+Natalie didn't usually let Julian contribute to her village, but, she had told him, if he found the perfect train, she would consider adding a light rail service to connect the outskirts of town to the post office.

 Natalie stopped.
 Julian bumped into her.
 Something sparkly had caught her eye, between the treetops, high in the sky.
 It was small, and twinkly, like a star, but it was moving, and moving strangely.
 Darting this way and that, then slowing and drifting along, then haphazardly careening again.
 Not, Natalie thought, how stars usually behave.
 And it was morning.
 When was the last time you saw a star in the daytime?